-d.
-Terms in Section 97380, subdivisions (d) "Data Applicant" or "Applicant:

-Several subsequent regulations use the term "data applicant" or "applicant."
-HCAI introduces and defines this term here to make clear what this means-an individual or organization that submits an application for HPD data under these regulations.

 e.
+Terms in Section 97380, subdivisions (d) "Data Applicant(s)" or "Applicant(s)":

+Several subsequent regulations use the term "data applicant(s)" or "applicant(s)."
+HCAI introduces and defines this term here to make clear what this means-an individual, group of individuals, or organization that submits an application for HPD data under these regulations.

+f.
 Terms in Section 97380, subdivisions (e) "Data Product" and (n) "Public Data Products":